 Sri Lankan cucumber curry

 The hot island weather calls for dishes that cool the soul.
-Cucumbers, because of their high water and mineral content are naturally cooling.
-Sri Lankan cuisine is filled with cucumber sambals, salads, and of course this version of a curry.
+Cucumbers, because of their high water and mineral content, are naturally cooling.
+Sri Lankan cuisine is filled with cucumber sambals, salads, and this version of a curry.

-This is a light dish that is perfect for the hot weather.
-The flavours are mild, ones that satiate but don't make you sweat.
-The creamy coconut curry is more refreshing and fluid than thick, and make sure you keep it that way for your guests.
+This is a light dish perfect for hot weather.
+The flavours are mild and satiating but do not make you sweat.
+The creamy coconut curry is more refreshing and fluid than thick, so make sure you keep it that way for your guests.
 There is a lovely balance of flavours that come together to keep you happy.

-is is an amazing cookbook, so much so that I rarely now go to the other Sri Lankan cookbooks on my shelf.
+This is an amazing cookbook, so much so that I rarely now go to the other Sri Lankan cookbooks on my shelf.
 It is a gorgeous cookbook, from which I have cooked at least half the recipes, every one spectacular.
-I believe what makes this book special is the attention to detail, including recipes for every spice blend, The Roasted curry powder in this recipe, allows this dish to shine.
+I believe the attention to detail makes this book special, including recipes for every spice blend.

 Ingredients: